pypy/pypy/pypy/doc/cpython_differences.rst

   probably be ignored by an implementation of ``sys.getsizeof()``, but their overhead is important in some cases if they are many instances with unique maps.
-Conversely, equal strings may share their internal string data even if they are different objects---or empty containers may share parts of their internals as long as they are empty.
+Conversely, equal strings may share their internal string data even if they are different objects---even a unicode string and its utf8-encoded ``bytes`` version are shared---or empty containers may share parts of their internals as long as they are empty.
 Even stranger, some lists create objects as you read them; if you try to estimate the size in memory of ``range(10**6)`` as the sum of all